Style & Appearance

 With regards to the Hoyt double monks, this pair is made from black leather, which automatically renders them particularly formal.
 However, the balmoral toe cap is reminiscent of traditional oxfords and will add emphasis to this.

-Furthermore, the sleek form of the straps and polished steel buckles render this a particular dressy and consequently formal shoe.
+Furthermore, the sleek form of the straps and polished steel buckles render this a particularly dressy and consequently formal shoe.
 As such, black would be the best colour choice for this style.

 Consequently, these are ideal shoes for business professional wear while giving you something a little different to typical Oxfords.
 Similarly, you could consider these for cocktail attire or even black tie optional events.